 Submission of Assignments: It is the responsibility of the student to organize his or her work so that the assignments are completed on time.
-A penalty of 10% of the value of the assignment will be deducted for each day it is overdue without permission.
+A penalty of a FAIL or 10% of the value of the assignment will be deducted for each day it is overdue without permission.